NYU Washington, DC Academic Center

 The curriculum of a standard semester at NYU Washington, DC consists of core seminars, internship seminars, and electives from each of the participating departments.
 The courses are taught by visiting NYU faculty as well as by faculty recruited from other universities and intellectual and cultural institutions.

 CAS Politics majors have a unique opportunity to be recognized for coursework and on-the-job training in American politics through the track in American Political Practice and Leadership.
 The requirements include at least one semester of study away at NYU Washington, DC, where students complete a supervised internship with a domestic policy focus, as well as successful completion of introductory and upper-division courses in American politics offered both in New York and in Washington, DC.
-More details can be found here.
+See more details on the Wilf Family Department of Politics website.

 This course focuses on America's role in the world beginning with the Spanish-American War of 1898 and on through the end of the Cold War...